zum Hauptinhalt wechseln zum Hauptmenü wechseln zum Fußbereich wechseln Universität Bielefeld Play Search

 © Universität Bielefeld

-The research group Physics of Supramolecular Systems and Surfaces is focused on the fabrication, characterization and application of functional nanomaterials with a emphasis on two-dimensional carbon and graphene.
+The research group Physics of Supramolecular Systems and Surfaces is focused on the fabrication, characterization, and application of functional nanomaterials, with an emphasis on two-dimensional carbon and graphene.

-The group pioneered the fabrication of carbon nanomembranes (CNMs) from cross-linked self-assembled monolayers.
-The group lays a strong effort on technological applications of CNMs and explores their use for electronics, photonics, biotechnology, and as tailored filter membranes for gas and liquid separation.
+The group pioneered the fabrication of carbon nanomembranes (CNMs) from cross-linked, self-assembled monolayers.
+The group lays great effort on technological applications of CNMs and explores their use for electronics, photonics, biotechnology, and as tailored filter membranes for gas and liquid separation.

 Surface Studies and Self-Assembled Monolayeres